Best Project Management Tools for Educators and Teachers 2026

 - Overwhelming for new users — the feature density is a real barrier

-- Mobile app still lags behind desktop
+- Mobile app still lags behind the desktop experience

 - Some features feel half-baked compared to specialized tools